jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## The Internet Age Needs a New Philosophy

 For Techvolution to be our new Internet Age philosophy, it must inspire everyone in the middle-class to see the big picture again.
-That it's the people at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin are our protagonists.
-Everyone inside the Internet Age should be following these heroes' example.
+Left/Right are whiners who'd you never select to start a new civilization, and so really should not be in control of our current one.
+The future is being built by the people working at Tesla, SpaceX, Deno, Mozilla, OpenAI, and Blue Origin.
+Everyone who wants to live in the Internet Age should be following these heroes' example.

-Therefore, to be political means to fund, make, and use our own levers of power.
-Examples are home solar panels, car maintenance records we control, and openly available management performance reviews of the companies we work for.
+Therefore, regular people should fund, make, and use modern levers of power.
+Examples are home solar panels to power an urban farm, a car maintenance records app to keep our vehicle's in good condition, and openly available management performance reviews to help keep our companies honest.

 Techvolution will work best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.